The Public Paperfolding History Project

 A Brief History of Practical and Religious Paperfolding in China

-A: Paper for wrapping
+A: Paper used for wrapping objects

 According to Tsien Tsuen-Hsuin in 'Science and Civilisation in China, Volume 5, Part 1: Paper and Printing':